The original article is taken from guru99.com and enhanced a little bit for beginners.

 Pesticide Paradox Definition “insects eventually build up resistance and the pesticide no longer works”.

-To resolve Pesticide Paradox issue, regularly revise and review test cases, add new test cases to find more defects.
+To resolve the Pesticide Paradox issue, regularly revise and review test cases, add new test cases to find more defects.

-If you put EXTRA effort and claim your software product is 99% bug-free but your software is not according to client’s requirements, this effort is totally useless.
+If you put EXTRA effort and claim your software product is 99% bug-free but your software is not according to the client’s requirements, this effort is totally useless.

-An absence of errors – Fallacy principle states “Finding and fixing defects doesn’t help if your end product is not according to user requirements”.
+Absence of errors – Fallacy principle states “Finding and fixing defects doesn’t help if your end product is not according to user requirements”.

-To fix the Absence of errors – Fallacy principle issue, Early Testing principle solution should be adopted.
+To fix the Absence of errors – Fallacy principle issue, the Early Testing principle solution should be adopted.
 It means, does not wait for the product to be built and then starting testing (e.g. Waterfall SDLC).
-Start from testing as soon project gets initiated e.g. test requirements documents and verify that they are according to client’s requirements e.g. V-Model testing and Agile SDLC help to identify early testing defects.
+Start from testing as soon the project gets initiated e.g. test requirements documents and verify that they are according to the client’s requirements e.g. V-Model testing and Agile SDLC help to identify early testing defects.

 It means testing is based on the nature of software; the testing for a financial system would be different from testing the educational system.
 The tester should have analytical skills to design test cases and testing procedures according to the software’s domain.